To Beast or Not to Beast

-To Beast or Not to Beast is the sixth studio album of Finnish rock band Lordi, released on 1 March 2013.
+To Beast or Not to Beast is the sixth studio album by the Finnish rock band Lordi, released on 1 March 2013.
 As is traditional for the band, their costumes were renewed again for the release of this album.

 The album was produced and mixed by Michael Wagener and engineered by Shani Gandhi.

 It is the first album to feature members Mana and Hella.
 It also marks the first and only appearance of former drummer Otus, who died in 2012.

 In Germany the album was released in digipak covers.
 The album has been released as LP version in EMP store.